TomfromBerlin/bashrc/README.md

 And now have fun!

-[^1]: Well, that's actually only half the truth, because this only outputs 16 foreground colors plus 16 background colors in the possible combinations.
+[^1]: Well, the command `allcolors` only outputs 16 foreground colors plus 16 background colors in the possible combinations.
 Additionally there are blinking versions if the terminal supports this attribute.
 The colors themselves are usually available in a dark and a light version.
 This should be sufficient in most cases.
-But if, for example, fifty shades of gray are needed (pun intended), I have something up my sleeve.
-Type `truecolors` on the command line.
-If the terminal has the capability, you should now see the color codes for 256 colors.
+But if, for example, fifty shades of gray are needed (pun somewhat intended), I have something up my sleeve.
+Type `truecolors` on the command line and hit Enter.
+If the terminal has the capability (most will), you should now see the color codes for 256 colors.
 I know, true color would be 16 million colors.
 The name of the function is rather a reminiscence of the song by Cindy Lauper.